 Department of Defense Policies on Religion

-Department of Defense Instruction (DoDI) 1300.17, Accommodation of Religious Practices Within the Military Services.
+Department of Defense Instruction (DoDI) 1300.17, Religious Liberty in the Military Services.

 Primary document guiding all military services in their interactions with religion.

 Continues the educational and ecclesiastical requirements for appointing military

 It is DoD policy that the Chaplaincies of the Military Departments:

 4.1.
 Are established to advise and assist commanders in the discharge of their

 responsibilities to provide for the free exercise of religion in the context of military service as guaranteed by the Constitution, to assist commanders in managing Religious Affairs, and to serve as the principal advisors to commanders for all issues regarding the impact of religion on military operations…

 Paragraph E3.2.26 defines a “DoD wide functional area:”